Prevention of dementia: Personality and mental health

 Some personality traits such as being neurotic increases the risk of developing Alzheimer's, a type of dementia.
 Neuroticism is associated with increased brain atrophy and cognitive impairment in life, while conscientiousness has a protective effect by preventing brain atrophy.
 A meta-analysis found that the openness and agreeableness traits have also some protective effects.

 Based on the English Longitudinal Study of Ageing (ELSA), research found that loneliness increased the risk of dementia by one-third.
 Not having a partner (being single, divorced, or widowed) doubled the risk of dementia.
 However, having two or three closer relationships reduced the risk by three-fifths.

 Depression

 Depressive symptoms can be a part of the clinical presentation of dementia, leading to debate as to whether depression is a cause or a symptom of dementia.
 The evidence remains unclear.
-However, Livingstone et al. (2014) report that it is "biologically plausible" that depression increases the risk of dementia.
+However, Livingston et al. (2014) report that it is "biologically plausible" that depression increases the risk of dementia.
 There is some evidence that late-life depression increases the risk of dementia however suggesting treating depression in mid-life might delay or prevent dementia.